Workshop with Dr. Stephen Black: Addressing Culture Change in Renewing the Civic Mission of Higher Education

 The session will include discussion on the transformative potential of community-campus partnerships, creating opportunities for students to build capacity, and the importance of communicating and telling the story of this work.
 Participants will have the opportunity to explore creative ideas for moving the community engagement work forward on campus and generating support and creating opportunities for more students.

 The workshop will be followed by a networking reception from 5:00 to 6:30 pm to which all attendees are invited.
 Attendees are also encouraged to attend the full conference focusing on ethics and social responsibility the next day.
-The call for proposals for the conference is open until May 15.
 Registration will open over the summer.

 Dr. Black will also serve as a keynote speaker earlier that day at the Iowa Ideas Conference in Cedar Rapids.